powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 ## Principles

 Datasources are Java-objects used for I/O operations around PowSyBl.
-It allows users to read and write files.
+Datasources allow users to read and write files.
 It is for example used under the hood by Importers to access the filesystem during Network imports when using `Network.read()` methods.

 For importers and exporters, datasources are used to access files corresponding to a single network.